-Finding the best business bank account for your business can help you both save money and make money.
+Finding the best business bank account for your brick-and-mortar or online business can help you both save money and make money.
 But because every business is unique, not all banks are designed to meet your needs.

 Your business may operate 100% online and the person next to you might take nearly half of their payments in cash.
 It’s difficult to expect that the same bank would offer the right products for both of those customers.